-- 15.01 - (a) An Apprentices shall serve, prior to June 1, 2019 a total of 3 periods, and after June 1, 2019 a total of 2 periods, at the trade before becoming a Journeyman, unless they are credited with time at the trade by the Employer's representative on the job jointly with the representative of the Union.
+- (a) An Apprentices shall serve, prior to June 1, 2019 a total of 3 periods, and after June 1, 2019 a total of 2 periods, at the trade before becoming a Journeyman, unless they are credited with time at the trade by the Employer's representative on the job jointly with the representative of the Union.
 Any time granted by the joint representatives shall be accepted by both Parties to this Collective Agreement.
 If the Apprentice is transferred or finds work with another Employer, the said Employer shall pay the Apprentice in accordance with the time they had served and/or the time originally granted by the joint representatives as shown by the records copied with the Union. - (b) Employers will endeavor to utilize Cement Mason Apprentices to ensure the development of properly trained Journeyman Cement Masons.
-Employers when possible will rehire Apprentices upon completion of their schooling. - (c) Notwithstanding the above, the employment of Apprentices shall be in accordance with the regulations under the Apprenticeship and Industry Training Act. - The ratio of Apprentices to Journeymen shall be in accordance with the regulations under the Apprenticeship and Industry Training Act. - 15.03 Apprentice rates of pay shall be: - (a) Pre-June 1, 2019: in accordance with the Apprenticeship and Industry Training rates. - (b) Post June 1, 2019: - (i) First period rate will be 65% of the Journeyman base rate; - (ii) Second Period rate will be 75% of the Journeyman base rate if the Apprentice has not attended and completed the AIT first period technical training and received a passing grade; - (iii) Second Period (Industrial) rate will be 85% of the Journeyman base rate and Second Period (Non-Industrial) rate will be 80% of the Journeyman base rate provided the Apprentice has attended and completed the AIT first period technical training and received a passing grade.
+Employers when possible will rehire Apprentices upon completion of their schooling. - (c) Notwithstanding the above, the employment of Apprentices shall be in accordance with the regulations under the Apprenticeship and Industry Training Act. - The ratio of Apprentices to Journeymen shall be in accordance with the regulations under the Apprenticeship and Industry Training Act. - Pre June 1, 2019: in accordance with the apprenticeship and Industry Training rates. - a) Post June 1, 2019: - i.
+First Period Rate will be 65% of the Journeyman base rate; - ii.
+Second period rate will be 75% of the Journeyman base rate if the apprentice has not attended or completed the AIT first period technical training but has received a passing grade. - iii.
+Second period (Industrial) rate will be 85% of the journeyman base rate provided the apprentice has completed the AIT first period of technical and received passing grade. - iv.
+Second period (non-industrial) rate will be 80% of the journeyman base rate provided the apprentice has completed AIT first period of technical training and received a passing grade.